Risk notification return guidance tool

 • there is a failure to provide nutrition and hydration to an adult at risk

-• there is unexplained weight loss or the adult at risk is showing signs of dehydration and a support plan is not in place or has not been followed or no referral has been completed to the GP, Dietician, Speech and Language Therapy
+• there is unexplained weight loss or the person is at risk of showing signs of dehydration and a support plan is not in place or has not been followed and/or no referral has been made to the GP, Dietician, Speech and Language Therapy

-• where errors are made with dietary requirements e.g. soft diet, thickened fluids, allergies or diabetic diet to an extent where it may endangered safety or wellbeing of the person
+• where errors are made with dietary requirements, for example soft diet, thickened fluids, allergies or adapted diet, for example, low sugar, high fibre, restricted fluids to an extent where it may endanger the safety or wellbeing of the person, including choking

 • where an adult’s food/fluid charts have not consistently been completed and specialist advice has not been sought or followed

-No requirement to complete a Risk Notification Return Please refer to the Pressure Ulcer Protocol and Safeguarding guidance.
+There is no requirement to complete a risk notification return Please refer to the Pressure Ulcer Protocol and Safeguarding guidance.

 Moving and handling

-• where an injury has occurred due to poor moving and handling practice
+• where injury or harm has occurred due to poor moving and handling practice and techniques

 From setting to setting, such as hospital to care home or care home to care home.